JealousGx/react-ai-news/README.md

 ### How to run:
 To run this project, you need to have NodeJS (NPM) in your machine.
 Get the above code on to your machine.
 You will have to run ```npm i && npm start``` command in the terminal opened in the corresponding folder.
-It will take you the demo example on your machine.
+It will take you to the local website on your machine.